 I had the pleasure of collaborating with The Poetrygram on two podcasts:

 Have you ever wondered how Occitan sounds like?
-Or how I sound like when I sing?
+Or how I sing?
 Listen to my reading of "How Joan Petit Dances" from the first issue of Pollux Journal (USA).